cavilosa/FEND-Capstone-Travel-App/README.md

 #### Lodging and Notes additional fields:

 After creating the trip, a user can **add lodging info or/and notes**, that added to localStorage as well.
+Lodging and notes can be added only to existing trip.

 #### The Footer
- shows links to all APIs used in the app.
+Shows links to all APIs used in the app.